-Who is entitled to vote at the Annual Meeting?
+Who is entitled to vote on the Annual Meeting matters?

 The Company has two classes of common stock, Class A Common Stock, par value \$0.01 per share, and Class B Common Stock, par value \$0.01 per share.
 Holders of Class B Common Stock are entitled to one vote per share on all matters to be presented at the Annual Meeting.
 Holders of Class A Common Stock are not entitled to vote on the matters to be presented at the Annual Meeting.
-As of the Record Date, there were 199,630,240 shares of Class B Common Stock outstanding and entitled to vote at the Annual Meeting and 385,202,454 shares of nonvoting Class A Common Stock outstanding.
+As of the Record Date, there were 194,722,596 shares of Class B Common Stock outstanding and entitled to vote at the Annual Meeting and 385,236,244 shares of non-voting Class A Common Stock outstanding.